wallacegibbon/esp32-screen-demo/README.md

 ## Introduction

-`screen-util` (in the components directory) is a screen utility (C++ classes) for ESP32 series MCUs.
+`screen-util` (in the `components` directory) is a set of screen utilities written in C++ for ESP32 series MCUs.
-This is the demo project that is using the `screen-util` library.

 ## VSCode and CMake

-To prepare the environment for ESP32 development, you need to add the follow configuration to you settings file (~/.config/Code/User/settings.json)
+To prepare the environment for ESP32 development, you need to add the follow configurations to you settings file (For Linux, it's ~/.config/Code/User/settings.json)

 > If you install the ESPIDF extension, this should have been done automatically.

-> The following example contains user-specific path, change it when necessary
+> The following example contains user-specific pathes, change it when necessary.

 ```jsonc
 {